nokia-wroclaw/innovativeproject-ml-models-management/README.rst

 .. code-block:: bash

     $ docker-compose up

-To stop your services, you can press Ctrl+C/Ctrl+D. If you started the services in the background using  ``docker-compose up -d``, the correct way is:
+To stop your services, you can press Ctrl+C/Ctrl+D. If you started the services in the background using  ``docker-compose up -d``, the correct way to do this would be:

 .. code-block:: bash

     $ docker-compose stop

 You can learn more about Docker Compose by `clicking here <https://docs.docker.com/compose/>`_.